AnayKr15hn4/AnayKr15hn4/README.md

   **Capture** – A photography and photo editing company based in New Jersey(opens in summer).
   **OptiCircuit** – An AI-powered driving simulation tool for optimizing racing lines

-- **Interested in**: Cars, Racing/Sim Racing, aerodynamics, Computers, Robotics, Coding, and Aerodynamics
+- **Interested in**: Cars, Racing/Sim Racing, Computers, Robotics, Coding, and Aerodynamics
 - **Open to**: Collaborations, internships, sponsorships, and hackathons

 ---